camille-the-eel/liri/README.md

 =======================================================================================

 The command, "spotify-this-song" utilizes an installed node package (node-spotify-api) to retreive information from the Spotify API.
 This information will include: the artist, song name, album, and a preview link of the song from Spotify.
-If you do not provide a song, the default "The Sign" by Ace of Base will be searched for.

 This is an example of how your command should look:
 <br>